dujanhung/evtsbx-api-doc/lua/es_Player.md

 >this one is used for player tool block, and player recorder.

 >[!CAUTION]
->don't use this one to force "stare" player, as it would cause health risks.
+>don't use this one to force "stare" player other than recording purposes, as it would cause health risks.

 ___